What Happens If You Don't Pay Car Insurance

 What a Policy Lapse Actually Costs You

-A lapse of 30 days or fewer produces an average 8% rate increase.
-A lapse longer than 30 days pushes that figure to 35%, based on MoneyGeek's rate analysis of Allstate, State Farm and USAA.
-On a full coverage premium of $2,638 per year, the 2025 national average per the National Association of Insurance Commissioners, a 35% surcharge adds about $923 to your annual cost.
+On a full coverage premium of $2,638 per year, the 2025 national average per the National Association of Insurance Commissioners, a 35% rate increase adds about $923 to your annual cost.
+A gap of 30 days or fewer still adds roughly $211.

 Under 30 days